ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    i.
 Select a storage bucket from the **Select storage** drop-down.

     You can also add a new storage bucket by clicking the **Add +** icon.
 For more information, see [Add Storage](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-reg_bucket).
-You can create a permanent storage connections accessible to all users based on permissions. in the infrastructure manager page by selecting **Keep permanent on infrastructure manager**.
-You can also create a temporary storage connections accessible to you for the time period during the ingestion by selecting **Temporary Database**.
+You can create a permanent storage connections accessible to all users based on permissions. in the infrastructure manager page by selecting **Create permanent connection**.
+You can also create a temporary storage connections accessible to you for the time period during the ingestion by selecting **Create temporary connection**.
 This temporary storage shall not be available in the infrastructure manager page nor can be accessed by other users.
     {: note}

    ii.
 Select the required file type based on the source data.
 The available options are CSV, Parquet, and JSON.